-- Background: Present the ideas and rationale behind the proposed clinical trial. - Hypothesis/Objective(s): State the hypothesis to be tested and/or objective(s) to be reached. - Specific Aims: State the specific aims of the study.

-- Study Design: Briefly describe the study design, including appropriate controls. - Clinical Impact: Briefly describe how the anticipated outcomes of the proposed clinical trial will improve patients' outcomes relative to existing treatments and/or standards of care, and the impact of the study on the lives and health of individuals with prostate cancer within the context of the FY19 PCRP Overarching Challenges. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
+- Background: Present the ideas and rationale behind the proposed clinical trial. - Hypothesis/Objective(s): State the hypothesis to be tested and/or objective(s) to be reached. - Specific Aims: State the specific aims of the study. - Study Design: Briefly describe the study design, including appropriate controls.
+If tumors or derived cell lines will be studied, the name and definition of the materials should be included (e.g., name of the cell or pathological classification of the tissue). - Clinical Impact: Briefly describe how the proposed project will have an impact on the treatment or management of NF. - Military Relevance: Describe the military relevance of the study. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
 The lay abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
 Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.